PanderMusubi/firefox-search-tool-wikipedia-nl/README.md

 ### PNG file W

 The folling file was used for creating the icons.
-It was enlarged to 1280x1280, cropped to 1150x1150 and rescaled to 64x64 and 32x32 PNG and 16x16 ICO.
+It was enlarged to 1280x1280, cropped to 1150x1150 and rescaled to 64x64 PNG and 16x16 ICO.

 https://upload.wikimedia.org/wikipedia/commons/thumb/4/46/Wikipedia-W-visual-balanced.svg/1280px-Wikipedia-W-visual-balanced.svg.png